suyogster/assemblyAI-winter-hackathon-2022/Readme.md

 ## Components
+Due to GPU and computation limitations we used following components:

-- A Story Generator
+- A Story Generator : Open AI API
-- Story Text To Voice Generator
+- Story Text To Voice Generator : Uberduck API
-- Background Music Generator
+- Background Music Generator : MuBert
-- Text to Prompt to Image Generator
+- Text to Prompt to Image Generator : Lexica
-- Image, Music, Voice To Video Generator
+- Image, Music, Voice To Video Generator : MoviePy

 ## Installation